mrjackyliang/transmission-vpn/README.md

 transmissionVPN
 ================

-This is a Transmission + VPN script for Synology NAS devices.
-Its entire purpose is to connect to a VPN of your choice (L2TP, PPTP, or OpenVPN) then checks the VPN interface's IP address and binds it to the Transmission configuration file.
+This is a special script for Synology NAS devices that helps you force Transmission's connection under the VPN you specify.
+It works with L2TP, PPTP, and OpenVPN connections.
+The script connects to VPN then sets Transmission to your VPN port.
+If it cannot find one, it will shut off VPN and prevent Transmission from working.

-__In other words, Transmission ONLY connects to VPN while other applications DO NOT!__
+__Transmission ONLY connects to VPN while other applications DO NOT!__

-To use this script, you must first create the VPN using DiskStation Manager and install Transmission from SynoCommunity's repository.
-After all that, then change the variables in this script.
+To use this script, here are the steps you need to follow:
+1. Create the VPN using DiskStation Manager
+2. Install Transmission from SynoCommunity's repo
+3. Find and Fill Out the VPN Settings (below)

 ## Retrieve Variables
-You must retrieve the required settings before the script works.
-Here are the variables that may be changed depending on your configuration.
-Examples will be provided inside the script.
+These are the descriptions of the variables that may be changed depending on your configuration.
+Examples are located in the script.
 Please follow the exact format unless you know what you're doing.

-Some variables DO NOT need to be changed, but are provided in case you do (e.g. App Settings). __If you need help, feel free to open an issue on GitHub!__
+__If you need help, feel free to open an issue on GitHub!__

 ##### VPN Settings
-1. __VPN_CONFID__ - Synology Configuration ID (Instructions Below)
+1. __VPN_CONFID__ - Synology Configuration ID (e.g. l1234567890, instructions below)
-2. __VPN_CONFNAME__ - Synology Configuration Name (l2tpclient, pptpclient, ovpnclient)
+2. __VPN_CONFNAME__ - Synology Configuration Name (l2tpclient, pptpclient, or ovpnclient)
-3. __VPN_PROTO__ - Synology Protocol (l2tp, pptp, openvpn)
+3. __VPN_PROTO__ - Synology Protocol (l2tp, pptp, or openvpn)
 4. __VPN_UINAME__ - Synology VPN Name (Control Panel > Network > Network Interface)

 ##### VPN Optionals